 8.3 Health Care Funding

 Health care costs impact both macroeconomics (affecting the entire country and society as a whole) and microeconomics (affecting the financial decisions of businesses and individuals).
 Health care services are funded by several payment models, including federal government programs (e.g., Medicare and Medicaid), private health insurance (typically provided by employers), and self-pay.
 Payment models also impact services provided by health care agencies, as well as the services and medications available to consumers.
-Nurses must be aware of these payment models because of the impact on the allocation of resources they need to provide patient care.
+Nurses must be aware of these payment models because of the impact on the allocation of resources they need to provide client care.

 Government Funding